chrisime/shoppinglist/README.md

 * provide a list of items so a user only needs to click on them
 * share list with someone and/or invite others
 * have a pantry management system
+  * categories
+  * bought on
+  * bought how many times
 * statistics of items
+  * beverages
   * vegetables
   * meat
   * bread
   * dairy
 * recommendations based on
   * what's in the pantry and
-  * what a user recently/oftentimes used
+  * what a user recently/oftentimes used/bought
 * language support (de, en, ...)

 ## Backend